Unforgiven (2006): Aftermath

 The WWE Women's Championship was vacated on September 18, 2006, following Trish Stratus' win at Unforgiven.
 On the edition of September 25 of Raw, a Women's title tournament began, and the first match was won by Lita, after she defeated Candice Michelle.
 The second tournament match was a Lingerie match between Mickie James and Victoria, which James won.
 On the edition of October 9 of Raw, Melina defeated Torrie Wilson in a Lumberjill match to advance in the tournament match.
 The following week, Maria won a Fatal Four-Way Bra and Panties match against Victoria, Candice Michelle, and Torrie Wilson to advance to the semi-finals.
 On the edition of October 23 of Raw, James defeated Melina to advance in the semi-finals.
 The following week on Raw, Lita advanced in the tournament, after she defeated Maria.
 At Cyber Sunday, Lita and Mickie James advanced to the seventh match of the tournament.
 Lita won the vacant Women's title, after she pinned James with a Swinging snap DDT.

 John Cena was placed in an inter-brand angle to determine the "Champion of Champions" – or who was the most dominant champion in WWE's three brands.
 Cena, King Booker (SmackDown!'s World Heavyweight Champion), and Big Show (ECW's World Champion) engaged in a feud leading to a triple threat match at Cyber Sunday in November; viewers chose which championship would be placed on the line.
 At the same time, Cena became involved in a storyline with non-wrestler Kevin Federline when he began appearing on Raw with Johnny Nitro and Melina.
 After getting into a worked physical altercation with Federline on Raw, Federline helped King Booker retain his title at Cyber Sunday in the triple threat match by hitting Cena with the World Heavyweight Title belt.

 The 2006 Unforgiven would be the final brand-exclusive Unforgiven, as following WrestleMania 23 the following year, brand-exclusive pay-per-views were discontinued.
+This would also be the only Unforgiven to be held outside the United States as Unforgiven was discontinued after the 2008 event.